radek1st/iwisps/wisps-service/README.md

 ##Building Instructions

+As for prerequisites, copy the resulting models built with Spark into `models` folder.
-As a prerequisite, you must have Docker environment installed.
+Additionally, you must have Docker environment installed.
 I'm using [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac).

 To build and package the Play! web service just run: